schwern/Pinto-Server/README.md

 Authen::Simple:: class to use; the other key/value pairs will be passed as-is to the Authen::Simple class.

+## default_port

+Returns the default port number that the server will listen on.
+This is a class attribute.

 # METHODS

 ## to_app()